 Have any questions or would like to tour our studios?
 Get in touch

 If you’re unsure whether you want to head into the live sound sector or remain in the studio, this course offers a 50/50 split.
 You’ll gain the technical skills required to succeed in both settings, giving you the flexibility to forge a career path directly inline with your interests.

-Designed in partnerships with Wigwam Acoustics as a tribute to one of the industry’s most talented live sound engineers, our Charlie Jones Live Venue provides enviable technical credentials.
+Designed in partnership with Solotech as a tribute to one of the industry’s most talented live sound engineers, our Charlie Jones Live Venue provides enviable technical credentials.
 This is the perfect environment to get hands-on experience mixing and recording bands live and hosting events.

 Your programme leader, Paul, is the technical manager at the O2 Ritz and still tours with a range of artists.
 You’ll benefit from his years of experience, connections and up-to-date knowledge of industry trends and techniques.

 Your career development is at the heart of our teaching.
 Throughout your time on the course, you’ll develop a range of soft and hard skills relevant to your chosen career path.
 By providing you with opportunities to undertake work placements as part of your degree, as well as a level 2 BSC certification, you’ll graduate with an enviable CV.